A. George Pradel: Biography

 Pradel grew up in Naperville, Illinois as the oldest of six children.
 After graduating from what is now Naperville Central High School, he served for three years in the U.S. Marine Corps.
 In 1966 he joined the Naperville Police Department, where he spent much of his career visiting schools and speaking to children, earning him the nickname "Officer Friendly," a moniker that stuck for 28 years and became an asset in his future election as mayor.
 In 1977, Naperville started Safety Town, and Mayor Rybicki named Pradel to be its first teacher.
+In 2015, the Naperville Junior Women’s Club and Safety Town Commission renamed the officially changed the name of the site to the A. George and Patricia Pradel Safety Town of Naperville.

 In 1992, Pradel underwent quadruple-bypass heart surgery.
 In 2006, he was hospitalized when doctors put in a stent after tests showed a blockage in one of his arteries.
 In February 2010, he was again hospitalized, and an angioplasty was performed to insert two additional stents.

 In 2013, Pradel was awarded an honorary degree from North Central College for his tireless devotion to Naperville and the college.

 In May 2015, Pradel retired from Mayor, but still made public appearances -- even leading the 2015 Memorial Day Parade.